bihor/backendtools/Documentation/Changelog/Index.rst

 Refactoring: large modification of the queries.
 FE-links: domain + language entry point added, L removed.
 Link added to all page-titles + the csv-view.

+Version 5.3.1:
+Widget "No. of extensions" deleted.
+Widget "Statistic about image meta tags" added.